satymshrma/satymshrma.github.io/README.md

 I am currently studying AI based technologies.

-📫 You can reach me at @satymshrma on Telegram, or mail me at satymshrma+DMs@gmail.com
+📫 You can reach me at @satymshrma on Telegram @satymshrma, or mail me at satymshrma+DMs@gmail.com
 <!--Below are my repositories. _(They are a bit messy, and at some places a little incomplete.
 But I'm working on it, so just bear with me for the while. <3)_-->